ZtaMDev/Dars-Framework/README.md

 </p>

 <p align="center">
-  <em>Dars is a Python UI framework for building modern, interactive web apps with Python code.
+  <em>Dars is a Python UI framework for building modern, interactive web and desktop(BETA) apps with Python code.
 Write your interface in Python, export it to static HTML/CSS/JS, and deploy anywhere.</em>
 </p>

 <div align="center">